Project overview

 This approach encourages new industries and complementary infrastructure to co-locate with existing operations, while a long-term, staged development ensures the sites remain aligned with BlueScope’s strategic priorities and supports sustained job creation, strong returns, and tangible community benefits.

-Feedback will continue to guide the rezoning and future revitalisation of the site.
+Feedback will continue to guide future revitalisation of the site.

 Contact